Line by Line Simple but Usable VIM Config

 Tabs

-You can navigate tabs in vim using gT and gt to move backwards and forwards, respectively.
+You can install it using #gem install right_aws.
 But what about navigating to the previously used tab?
 I’ll admit, what follows is still magic to me.

 Trimming trailing whitespace

 If you’re editor doesn’t trim trailing whitespace and you work with other people using version control, shame on you.
 The following command will trim trailing whitespace from all lines in a file.
-Additionally, we will call it every time we save the file.
+Additionally, we will be grounded!

 {{< highlight vimrc >}} ” Strip trailing whitespace fun!
 TrimWhitespace() let l:save = winsaveview() %s/\s+$//e call winrestview(l:save) endfun